 Here, everything is different.

-You can separately adjust the height of the support and separately — how hard it will press on your lower back.
+You can separately adjust the height of the support and separately — how much pressure it will exert on the lower back.

 This is the kind of adjustment I was missing during my search.